magnesiumlabs/lasco/src/components/aspect-ratio/README.md

 ### Configuration

-By default, Lasco provides three `aspect-ratio` utilities, `auto`, `square` and `video`.
-You can easily extend the default scales using the Sass configuration, the following Sass...
+By default, Lasco provides a handful of general purpose ratio aspect utilities.
+You can easily extend the default scales using the Sass configuration.

 ```scss
 @use "lasco" with (